keeshux/bitcoinspv/README.md

 ### Block store

 Classes implementing the `WSBlockStore` protocol take charge of serializing a blockchain.
-There are currently two implementations: `WSMemoryBlockStore` and `WSCoreDataBlockStore`.
-Names are quite self-explanatory.
+There is currently one implementation: `WSMemoryBlockStore`.
+The name is quite self-explanatory.

 ### Peer group